PL2134/Joint-Savings-Account/README.md

 * Withdraw `5 ether` into `accountOne`:

     Before withdrawing `5 ether` into `accountOne`, I first converted 5 ether to wei.
 Note that the Balance shows `16 ETH`.
-I then input the amount as `5000000000000000000` wei and the `account1 address` into `address`.
+I then input the amount as `5000000000000000000` wei and the `account1 address` into `recipient`.

     ![Alt text](Images/5_ether_as_wei.png)

     ![Alt text](Images/before_withdrawal_accountOne.png)

     After withdrawing `5 ether` into `accountOne`, note that the Balance became `11 ETH`, the `contractBalance` also showed `11 ETH` in wei.
 The `lastToWithdraw` showed `account1 address` and `lastWithdrawAmount` showed `5000000000000000000` wei.
-All these fields matched with the amount and recipients for the withdrawal.
+All these fields matched with the amount and recipient for the withdrawal.

     ![Alt text](Images/after_withdrawal_accountOne.png)

 * Withdraw `10 ether` into `accountTwo`:

     Before withdrawing `10 ether` into `accountTwo`, please note that the Balance shows `11 ETH`.
-I then input the amount as `10000000000000000000` wei and the `account2 address` into `address`.
+I then input the amount as `10000000000000000000` wei and the `account2 address` into `recipient`.

     ![Alt text](Images/before_withdrawal_accountTwo.png)

     After withdrawing `10 ether` into `accountTwo`, note that the Balance became `1 ETH`, the `contractBalance` also showed `11 ETH` in wei.
 The `lastToWithdraw` showed `account2 address` and `lastWithdrawAmount` showed `10000000000000000000` wei.
-All these fields matched with the amount and recipients for the withdrawal.
+All these fields matched with the amount and recipient for the withdrawal.

     ![Alt text](Images/after_withdrawal_accountTwo.png)